How to prevent your laptop battery from exploding

 Laptop battery explosions are a rare phenomenon, but they can still happen to any user.
 Learn how to prevent this and safely your device

-You might have come across news of a laptop battery exploding, and though it’s rare, it happens.
-In some cases, the manufacturers are at fault for these types of accidents.
+You might have heard the news of a laptop battery exploding, and though it’s rare, it happens.
+In some cases, the manufacturers are at fault for these accidents.

 Hence, they filed a lawsuit against the company.
 If you are keen to learn more about consumer rights, Schmidt & Clark details probable scenarios of product liability lawsuits.

 Apart from manufacturing defects, it can be caused by a few things.
 One is by thermal runaway or the battery overheating from your usual usage.

 Exposure to external heat can also affect and increase the likelihood of damage.
 So how should you take care of your laptop battery to prevent an explosion?

 If you’re just about to purchase a laptop, don’t just read about its specifications.
 Learn about the brand’s history and how customers respond to their products.

-But if they had a history of recalls, it might be better to wait it out, especially if what you’re eyeing is a newly released model.
+But if they had a history of recalls, it might be better to wait it out, especially if you’re eyeing a newly released model.
 See if others have encountered problems with the particular device.

 Laptop packages should come with a few documents and leaflets.
-And while it can be intimidating or look like a waste of time, don’t skip reading the manuals and learn how to safely use the device safely.
+And while it can be intimidating or look like a waste of time, don’t skip reading the manuals and learn how to use the device safely.

 Recent battery models are made sturdier.
 Users can now plug their fully charged and not worry about anything.
 But it’s still not advisable to leave it plugged in for long periods.

-If your battery is detachable, it’s more advisable to remove it if you will leave your device plugged for an extended time.
+If your battery is detachable, it’s more advisable to remove it if you leave your device plugged in for an extended time.

 As mentioned, external conditions contribute to the overall health of your battery.
 You must not expose your device to extreme temperatures – both ends of the scale.

 It is tempting to go for much cheaper alternatives, but the money you save now might be double the future expense you’ll get.

 Most of the time, unreasonably inexpensive chargers use substandard materials that can disrupt your device’s power.

 Hence, it would be a great investment to replace your old battery.
 If it’s detachable and you can’t immediately change it, run your laptop on the direct power supply.

 Letting Experts Mod

-While it is tempting to DIY battery replacement or any type of “modding”, you should not crack open your device unless you have expert knowledge.
+While it is tempting to DIY battery replacement or any type of “modding,” you should not crack open your device unless you have expert knowledge.